m8taylor/Samples-of-Work/README.md

     the preprocessing.
 The necessary csv files for encoding are: Id, Word, Word_Id, and Prices.
     !!!!WARNING!!!! one hot encoding with these files will produce a 0.5 GB sized file

-    Cleaning is an interesting problem because more new url words will show up as more samples are collected.
+    Cleaning is an interesting problem because new url words will show up as more samples are collected.
 Words get misspelled, abbreviated or clumped together.
 Also, these url words are not exactly individual units - their combinations have meaning.
 My next ML project is focusing on how to properly use / clean these words.

     We are going to use Ridge Regression because we have a "medium" number of observations, ~20000, and because we